PhD Thesis Abstract

 All these different dimensions of education are the focus of this Journal.
 We aim at promoting critical discourse on all these aspects in order to build new theoretical as well as practical insights.
 While talking about building theoretical insights, we aim at promoting theorization of local perspectives.
 In order to explain and interpret local processes and phenomena, deriving from world theories is important but more important for us is building local theories deriving from those processes and phenomena.
 This would allow us to see our realities and interpretations on the basis of our own world views, values, and perspectives.
 The meaning of local, however, could be wider.
 We can consider the local as a small locality/community, larger group/society, nation, region, and even at the level of the continent.

 Journal of Education and Research invites scholarly papers from all authors, including students.
-We request your support in our endeavor to build and share the knowledge for enhancing human capabilities and well-being.
+We request your support in our endeavour to build and share the knowledge for enhancing human capabilities and well-being.

 International Advisory Board